user354015/lyricScribe/README.md

 Or download the binary from the [releases](https://github.com/user354015/lyricScribe/releases)

+## Configuration
+Information about the config location and options can be found [here](/CONFIGURING.md)

 ### Floating lyrics on Hyprland
 <details>
 <summary>Click here if you're on hyprland and want to replicate a setup similar to mine. </summary>